 Walk or Run

 A chest press is an effective way to build chest muscles.
 Chest presses require the use of a bench and weights.
 Weights can include dumbbells, bar bells or resistance bands.
-To slim your chest, perform a moderate amount of reps with a moderate amount of weight.
+To tone your chest for a slimmer look, perform a moderate amount of reps with a moderate amount of weight.
 The National Academy of Sports Medicine recommends 12 to 25 repetitions using 50 to 70 percent of the maximum amount of weight you can lift in one rep to slim and tone.
 To see a slight increase in muscle size, perform 8 to 12 reps at 70 to 85 percent max.